jjvainav/shrub/packages/service-collection/README.md

 ## Constructor Injection

-The service object created by createService is a decorator and also used for constructor injection.
+The service instance created by createService is a decorator that can be used for constructor injection.

 ```typescript
 export class FooBar {